xqzvyb/COTS/README.md

 MCAL layer is allowed to be called in the APP layer.
 Similarly any function in the HAL must not be called in any driver that`s in the MCAL layer.

 2-It is not allowed to call a function that belongs to the same layer if it is in a different SW component(driver).
 For Example of a function in the
-DIO driver it is not alloewed to call it in the ADC driver and so on.
+DIO driver it is not allowed to call it in the ADC driver and so on.

-3-The Horizontal layers can be called in any of the vertiacal layers.
+3-The Horizontal layers can be called in any of the vertical layers.

 4-In the provided driver there is only one horizonal layer and it is called LIB.
 This stands for library.
 It contains two header files only.
 _____________________________________________________________________________________________________________________________________________
 -This is version 1.0 of the driver.
 -This version is still in the development phase.
 -This version is not yet compele and so far it lacks some of essential drivers.
--Inside the COTS folder there is more details about each and ecery component.
+-Inside the COTS folder there is more details about each and every component.